Cyberkid-30/Cyberkid-30/README.md

 ### 💡 A Bit More About Me

 - 🎓 CS Student at University of Ghana
-- ☁️ Aspiring Cloud Security Architect
+- ☁️ Aspiring Penetration Tester
 - 📚 Self-driven, always curious, always shipping
 - 💬 Let's talk secure web apps, React patterns, or backend design!